scenerystack/community/docs/reference/api/dot/Dimension3.md

 # Dimension3

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/dot/blob/main/js/Dimension3.ts](https://github.com/phetsims/dot/blob/main/js/Dimension3.ts) for the most up-to-date information.

 ## Overview

 Dimension3 is a basic width, height, and depth, like a Bounds3 but without the position defined.